polyaxon/polyaxon/site/docs/intro/iterative-process/iterate-with-cli-local-code.md

 We previously learned how to run operations with Polyaxonfiles hosted on Github using the `--url` argument.
 But during a rapid development, users will want to iterate on their code and submit operations with those changes.

-In this sections we will learn how to initialize a local folder and run interactive experimentation by uploading code to the experiment's path on the artifacts store.
+In this sections we will learn how to initialize a local folder and run ab interactive experimentation process by uploading the code to the experiment's path on the artifacts store.

 > **Note**: To integrate an external git repo with the CLI, please check the next section of this guide.